chinthanachamod/Blood-Donation-Management-System/README.md

 ![image](https://github.com/user-attachments/assets/881c3da8-cb31-4c00-814f-c405aa670464)

-* The patient requests and patient appointments pages appear the same as on the donor side...
+* The "patient requests" and "patient appointments" pages appear the same as on the donor side...

 ## Setup Instructions